olo75jg21/expense-tracker/README.md

 1. Clone the repository to your local machine.
 2. Install the dependencies locally using npm:

+4. In main directory **Run** $ npm install
-**Run** $ npm install
+4. Also in client directory **Run** $ npm install

-3 .Create a .env file in the root directory of the project and fill in the following data:
+5. Create a .env file in the root directory of the project and fill in the following data:

 mongoURI=YOUR_MONGO_URI
 cookieKey=YOUR_COOKIE_KEY
 googleClientID=YOUR_GOOGLE_CLIENT_ID
 googleClientSecret=YOUR_GOOGLE_CLIENT_SECRET

-4. Start the development server:
+6. Start the development server:

 $ npm run dev